What are the four Minnesota offense levels?

 What are the consequences of a criminal charge?

 For all Minnesota offense levels, a conviction triggers most direct and indirect consequences.
 But even a charge that did not result in conviction can cause some harms.
 Once charged, however, the most we can do in a pending case is to prevent conviction.

 The courts distinguish between direct and collateral consequences.
 They consider the disposition or sentence resulting from a prosecution (if any), the direct consequences.

-In today’s information society, the collateral consequences often have a more damaging effect, for example due to public criminal records.
+But in today’s information society, the collateral consequences often have a more damaging effect, for example due to public criminal records.

 This page summarizes these consequences, with links to more in-depth pages.